 IV is also essential as it is mean-reverting - meaning that after a high value, you can expect a lower value and vise versa: after a low value, you can expect an increase in IV.
 This makes IV easier to predict compared to prices.
-You can see here an example for research we did: (Implied Volatility Rank in our blog)
+You can see here an example of research we did: (Implied Volatility Rank in our blog)

 IV Rank: